UBC-Solar/firmware_v3/components/mcb/mcb_main/README.md

 - Firmware now uses FreeRTOS for improved time determinism and real-time performance
 - Interrupts have been configured for most if not all button and switch inputs
 - Bare-metal register write/reads have been replaced by HAL library API calls
+- New features (regen braking, cruise control)
+- Abstraction and Software components implemented

+### Implementation of RTOS
+- RTOS allows for an easy way of separating code that needs to run at different speeds
+- Different tasks:
+  - Handling the state machine.
+  - Handling CAN inputs.
+  - Heartbeat/LED flashing
+this is a non-exhaustive list.

+### Regenerative braking
+- One-pedal driving.
+- Regen is braking is dynamically enabled/disabled depending on inputs from BMS, MDU or the switches on the MCB.

+### Cruise control
+- Driver can enable cruise control by pressing a button on the steering wheel which sets the cruise speed to the velocity of the car.
+- Cruise control can be increase/decreased by pressing buttons on the steering wheel.
+- Cruise control is automatically disabled on brake press.

+### Abstraction and SWCs
+- Abstraction increases readability and maintainability of code.
+- Implemented complex system level code behind simplified interface.
+- Modular pieces of software that encapsulate specific functionality are separated into .c & .h files.
+No function is greater than 1.5 pages long.